 Common Uses: Furniture, plywood, paper (pulpwood), turned objects, and small specialty wood items.

-Comments: Although the common name indicates this species is a pine, it’s not technically a true pine in the Pinus genus, which is essentially restricted to the northern hemisphere.
-However, Hoop Pine is a member of the Araucaria genus, which could be considered a southern hemisphere counterpart to the Pinus genus.
+Although the common name indicates it’s a pine, it’s not technically a true pine in the Pinus genus, which is essentially restricted to the northern hemisphere.
+However, hoop pine is a member of the Araucaria genus, which could be considered a southern hemisphere counterpart to the Pinus genus.

 Although found predominantly in Australia, a variant, Araucaria cunninghamii var. papuana, is found in Papua New Guinea.

 Images: Drag the slider up/down to toggle between raw and finished wood.

 Resin canals : absent

 Grain contrast : low